philipbrowne/Wordle-Python-CLI/README.md

 Find words in Wordle using the Python CLI Wordle Helper

 In the first command line argument, use underscores except for the known letter positions.
+This input must be exactly five characters or the Python will get mad, sorry 😢

 ```
 $python3 wordle.py __per